durban/choam/README.md

   concurrent data structures built on `Rxn`
   - Examples: queues, stacks, hash- and ordered maps and sets
 - [`choam-async`](async/shared/src/main/scala/dev/tauri/choam/async/):
-  - Asynchronous data structures; some of their operations are *semantically* blocking (i.e., [fiber blocking ](https://typelevel.org/cats-effect/docs/thread-model#fiber-blocking-previously-semantic-blocking)), and so are in an `F[_] : Async` (note, that these `F[A]` operations are – obviously – *not* lock-free)
+  - Asynchronous data structures; some of their operations are possibly *semantically* blocking (i.e., [fiber blocking ](https://typelevel.org/cats-effect/docs/thread-model#fiber-blocking-previously-semantic-blocking)), and so are in an `F[_] : Async` (note, that these `F[A]` operations are – obviously – *not* lock-free)